If you have a Frozen Shoulder and would like to see a specialist, call now or book online.

 Frozen shoulder is also known as adhesive capsulitis and is when the capsule (the membrane or sac) around the shoulder joint gets inflamed and contracted.

-Frozen shoulder can be a painful and debilitating condition and have a significant impact on your quality of life.
-It is a common cause of shoulder pain particularly in those aged between 40 and 60 and is more common in women and those with diabetes.
+Frozen shoulder pain can be excruciating and very debilitating, and can have a significant impact on your quality of life.
+It is a common cause of shoulder pain and stiffness, particularly in those aged between 40 and 60 and is more common in women and those with diabetes

 Frozen shoulder